hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 In the worst case, the viewer will never learn what a good argument looks like.
 In fact, I stipulate that the viewer gets trained to make such incomplete arguments themselves.

 Do I have proof?
 No. Do I have data to show this?
-No. All I can say is that the argumentation in the documentary is incomplete, and to take this a reminder that we need to be significantly critical of documentaries, not just of fake news.
+No. All I can say is that the argumentation in the documentary is incomplete, and to take this as a reminder that we need to be significantly critical of documentaries, not just of fake news.

 These documentaries throw away a perfectly good opportunity to educate people in how to argue.
 Do better!